kcarrol/eac/docs/getting-started/npm-tailwind-react.md

 We'll use the same repository we were working with in the last tutorial, add to it and tweak it.

-Let's start by adding a build pipeline to generate the NPM package.
+Let us start by adding a build pipeline to generate the NPM package.
 We'll do this by first creating a new pipeline using one of our LCU packages:

 ```cli
 fathym lcu @fathym-it/lcu-eac-pipelines-react-npm